LandRover/StaffjoyV2/README.md

 * Email will break, but you can look at the system logs for the email service to see what would have been sent.
 (Useful for grabbing account activation links!)
 * See all Go documentation installed on the host machine with `godoc -http=":8080"`.
 You'll be able to see all docs at [localhost:8080](http://localhost:8080)

+## Fork Todos

+* Fix documentation regarding `go.rice` still has bindata.go refs from previous library.
+* Convert internal go build.sh to makefile
+* Migrate my account to React Hooks
+* Migrate Go dependencies to be go.mod based via Bazel.
+Due to this dependencies currently maintained twice in go.mod and WORKSPACE (bazel)
+* Protobuf 3 upgrade - schema changed by adding XX_ fields - currently breaks the implementations as .proto's are stored directly to the DB.
+(Currently, if Protobufs are regenerated - will )
+* Verify GCP deployment to stage and production works with Google Container Engine the same it works in local Kubernetes 1.16+
+* Sentry after upgrading to Go 1.12 threw exceptions - which were fixed but not tested - check still works correctly.

+## Credit

+The authors of the original code were [@philipithomas](https://github.com/philipithomas), [@samdturner](https://github.com/samdturner), [@andhess](https://github.com/andhess), and some contractors. [@kootommy](https://github.com/kootommy) designed the application and most of the marketing pages, and worked closely with engineering on implementation.
+This is a fork of the internal repository.
+For security purposes, the Git history has been squashed.